JetBrains/kotlin-native/samples/weather_function/readme.md

 **-l="christchurch,nz"**
 10. Click on **INVOKE** button

-Do note that the program (weather) can print weather information from a JSON file, eg: ```./weather -f="current_weather.json"```, but this functionality isn't available in the Serverless Function.
+**Note:** The program (weather) can print weather information from a JSON file, eg: `./weather -f="current_weather.json"`, but this functionality isn't available in the Serverless Function.